Our 2 Person 2 Second Tent is ideal for an impromptu adventure

 In simplest terms, hiking is a one-day excursion in which the participant returns to their campsite or home following their outing.
 Meanwhile, backpacking includes at least one overnight stay as part of their journey to reach the final destination.
 For example, while spending the weekend in Yosemite National Park, one might hike to Half Dome over the course of the day and return to their campsite in the valley for the night.
 Meanwhile, backpacking to Half Dome could entail a hike to Little Yosemite Valley four miles in, staying overnight, and then hiking to Half Dome the next day.

 At Decathlon, this distinction between hiking and backpacking has led to the creation of separate brands.
-Our brand Quechua (KEH-SHOO-AH) caters to the needs of a hiker, and Forclaz (pronounced FOR-KLAH) creates products specific to the backpacker.
+Our brand Quechua (KEH-CHOO-AH) caters to the needs of a hiker, and Forclaz (pronounced FOR-KLAH) creates products specific for the backpacker.
 Since a backpacking trip lasts anywhere from two days to two years, Forclaz’s focus is to ensure the robustness and durability of each product so that its user can endure lengthy periods spent in hostile environments.
 Meanwhile, Quechua’s main focus is on lightness and comfort to maximize enjoyment across the course of the day.

 The easiest way to distinguish between hiking and backpacking at Decathlon is to compare the backpacks and shoes associated with both activities.